wundergraph/cosmo/rfc/custom-modules-v1.md

 - TelemetryHooks: Provides hooks for OpenTelemetry tracing and metrics.
   - `TelemetrySpanHook`: Called when a span is created.
   - `TelemetryMetricHook`: Called when a metric is recorded.
+- GraphServerHooks: Provides hooks for the lifecycle of a GraphQL server.
+  - `GraphServerStartHook`: Called when the GraphQL server starts e.g. for the first time or when the schema is updated.
+  - `GraphServerStopHook`: Called when the GraphQL server stops e.g. when the application is shut down or the old schema is replaced.
 - GraphQLOperationHooks: Provides hooks for parsed, normalized, and planned GraphQL operations.
   - `GraphQLOperationParseHook`: Called when an operation is parsed.
   - `GraphQLOperationNormalizeHook`: Called when an operation is normalized.